WesternGamer/ChaosModRDR/.github/ISSUE_TEMPLATE/effect-suggestion.md

 ---
-Name: ffect Suggestion
+Name: Effect Suggestion
-About: uggest a gameplay effect for this mod
+About: Suggest a gameplay effect for this mod
 Title: "[Effect Request] Effect Name"
-Labels: effect suggestion
+Labels: Effect suggestion
 Assignees: ''

 ---